 Okayama Shinkin Bank Uchisange Square

-This modern exposed concrete building stands about a 5-minute walk from the Okayama Prefectural Office, next to the Renes Hall (former Okayama branch of the Bank of Japan).
-This building was designed by Tadao Ando, a world-renowned Japanese architect, and was built in 2013 at the birthplace of Okayama Shinkin Bank to commemorate the 100th anniversary of its founding.
-You can also tour the building on business days.
+This modern building with exposed concrete stands about a five-minute walk from the Okayama Prefectural Government Office, next to the Renaiss Hall (former Okayama branch of the Bank of Japan).
+Designed by Tadao Ando, a world-renowned Japanese architect, it was built in 2013 on the site of the birthplace of Okayama Shinkin Bank to commemorate the 100th anniversary of its founding.
+Tours of the building are available on business days.

 TEL: 086-223-1710